lornebb/LABB_MS2/README.md

 * Simple and complicated chord sequence generators.
 * Direct contact for feature requests.
 * No frills, easy to navigate design.
 * Easily recognisable on all browser sizes.

 #### User Stories

 ##### Mr. Bloggs

-<em>As a composer and pianist I expect a site that can **generate harmony**, in key, instantly, and flexibly.</em>
+*As a composer and pianist I expect a site that can **generate harmony**, in key, instantly, and flexibly.*

 ##### Ms. C. Thweepioh

-<em>As a musician and web developer, I want the ability to **get in touch** with the developer and suggest feaures, potentially to collaborate (meta) </em>
+*As a musician and web developer, I want the ability to **get in touch** with the developer and suggest feaures, potentially to collaborate.*

 ##### They Maplecourt

-<em>As a lyricist, I make lyrics all day, every day of the week.
-Sometimes I need to **make sure that what I make is mine**, without sifting through unrelated search results.</em>
+*As a lyricist, I make lyrics all day, every day of the week.
+Sometimes I need to **make sure that what I make is mine**, without sifting through unrelated search results.*

 #### Site Owner Goals